michaelahlers/scala-guide/src/main/scala-2/ahlers/examples/basic/algebraicDataTypeEssentails/fetchRequestSemantics/readme.md

 https://github.com/michaelahlers/scala-examples/blob/6cb84888113c13f4d260c6778d8928f0d11ff453/src/main/scala-2/ahlers/examples/basic/algebraicDataTypeEssentails/fetchRequestSemantics/setup/FetchRequestSemanticsSetupApp.scala#L21-L26

-Seems trivial, but what happens if we need to include more properties, like a user's email address, phone number, city, state, and country?
-We've now conflated more positive identifiers (a user's name and contact information) with demographic information (their region) in the same query type.
+It seems trivial, but what happens if we need more properties, like a user's email address, phone number, city, and region?
+We've now conflated more positive identifiers (a user's name and contact information) with demographic information (their locale) in the same query type.

-If we add more `Option` parameters, the interface and implementation get more confusing:
+With more `Option` parameters, the interface and implementation get more confusing:

 ```scala
 case class GetUsersRequest(